Introduction to Java Functional(SAM) Interface

 }

-For example, Java Comparator class is a functional interface having 7 default methods even though it is valid functional interface.
+For example, Java Comparator class is a functional interface even though it has 7 default methods.

 public interface MyFunctionalInterface {